davifeliciano/ising_animate/README.md

 ![ising_2021-10-12_15-14-51](https://user-images.githubusercontent.com/26972046/137008265-33f7b181-7047-4afe-b044-ac5f856df73c.gif)
 ## Installation

-Be sure to hav Python 3.6 or newer installed on your machine.
+Be sure to have Python 3.6 or newer installed on your machine.
 Then you can simply use pip to install the package and its dependencies.
 ```
 pip install ising_animate
 ```